 2010 Iceland volcano expedition: volcanic effects in the Netherlands

-It is common knowledge that European air traffic suffered a lot from the Iceland 2010 volcanic eruption.
+It is clear that European air traffic suffered a lot from the Iceland 2010 volcanic eruption.
 But hardly anyone knows about some of the beautiful atmospheric side effects.
 In my country the Netherlands, more than 2000 km (1250 miles) from this volcano, we were gifted with some excellent pastel orange sunsets.
 Although I photographed Alaska volcano Kasatochi's ash in the Netherlands before,

 (Dutch only, link -->)